xenloops/talk-dogfood-pipeline-cd/finale.md

 <br />

 ## Reach out
-* About this talk or appsec:
+* About this talk, AppSec, or raising chickens:
   * xenloops [at] protonmail [dot] com
   * Complete talk at https://github.com/xenloops/talk-dogfood-pipeline-cd
 * About the local OWASP chapter: